kouui/spectra-devcontainer/setup-tutorial/git-tutorial.md

 ## experiment with SPECTRA

-for just experiment in jupyter notebook, make sure you are in the `master` branch to recieve the latest updates from the project.
+for just experiment in jupyter notebook, make sure you are in the `master` branch to receive the latest updates from the project.

 if there are any updates, you can pull the latest changes from the remote repository by running the following command